Is It Better To Buy A Lab Diamond Or A Mined Diamond?

 Since De Beers launched its now classic slogan, “A Diamond is Forever.” the durability of a diamond signified that marriage is forever.
 And now, a diamond’s purity and sparkle have become symbols of the depth of two people’s commitment to each other.
-DeBeer's was referencing mined or natural diamonds, but now lab diamonds are in the forever business too.
+DeBeer's was referencing mined or natural diamonds, but now lab created diamonds are in the forever business too.

 It seems suddenly everyone’s talking about lab-grown diamonds.
 So, what are they, how do they compare, and should you consider buying one?
 Well, here's the scoop.

-A mined diamond is formed throughout billions of years by intense heat and pressure.
 A lab-grown diamond is created in a laboratory and can be produced in just a few weeks.
 The two have almost identical chemical structures.
 The US Federal Trade Commission, or FTC, classifies man-made diamonds as "real" because of their carbon-based chemical makeup.
 One slight difference, mined diamonds often contain a small amount of nitrogen, whereas lab diamonds do not.

 So, how can you distinguish between a lab diamond and a mined diamond?
 There is no discernible difference between the two.
 Even a professional gemologist will need specialized equipment to tell the difference.
 A professional can make out small differences in inclusions between mined and lab-grown diamonds with magnification.
 However there is a significant price difference between the two despite their similarity.